-New Cupra Born electric car revealed: price, specs and release date
+New Cupra Born electric car on sale now: prices and specs revealed

 - First all-electric Cupra

 - As much as 340 miles of range